iiedii/canvas-submission-bot/README.md

 "SubmitNRecordsOnly": 3       # for testing purpose, try 3 to only upload records for 3 students.
 Otherwise, -1 to upload all
 ```

-### An example of "ScoreAndCommentFile"
+### An example of *ScoreAndCommentFile*

 Each line is a student record.

 The format: {student_name}\t{canvas_id}\t{total_score}\t{comment}

 The comments must be encoded by URL encoding.
+A handy tool to generate this file is provided *[HERE](tools/gather_to_upload.py)*.
+It takes the Excel table file which is downloaded from the Canvas system as input.
+Change it on your need.

 ```
 CHAN  X X	60893	4.5	Nice%20work.%0A-----------------------------------%0AUse%20of%20an%20image%3A%201.0%0AUse%20of%20a%20custom%20font%3A%201.0%0AUse%20of%20loops%3A%201.0%0ACreativity%3A%201.5%0A-----------------------------------%0ATotal%3A%204.5